GeoClip: Geometry-Aware Clipping for Differentially Private SGD: GeoClip with Low-Rank PCA

 \section{GeoClip with Low-Rank PCA}

 Computing and storing the full gradient covariance matrix becomes infeasible in high dimensions.
 To address this, we propose a low-rank approximation method in Algorithm~\ref{alg:geoclip-pca-full}, which incorporates a rank-$k$ PCA step described in the \hyperlink{alg:rankkplus1-app}{\textsc{Streaming Rank-$k$ PCA}} algorithm.
-This procedure efficiently maintains an approximate eigendecomposition $U_t \Lambda_t U_t^\top$, where $U_t \in \mathbb{R}^{d \times k}$ contains the top-$k$ eigenvectors and $\Lambda_t = \mathrm{diag}(\lambda_1, \ldots, \lambda_k) \in \mathbb{R}^{k \times k}$ holds the corresponding eigenvalues at iteration $t$, with $k \ll d$.